DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

 Getting PGCE only means you will not be qualified to teach in most primary, secondary and special schools in England, although some schools will employ teachers without QTS.

-You will also not be entitled to the same benefits during your training and career as teachers that have QTS.
+A PGCE alone will also not entitle you to the same benefits during your training and career as QTS.
 For example, better pay and support when you start teaching.

 [Read about Nathan who chose to get QTS with PGCE](/blog/salaried-teacher-training-classroom-learning).